iuscommunity/sphinx_iuscommunity/pages/IUSvsSoftwareCollections.rst

 A. The package mysql55-server is from the IUS repo.
 The package mysql55-mysql-server is an SCL RPM that Red Hat chose to add to the base EL5 repos.
-Please refer to `Red Hat's MySQL 5.5 migration guide`_ for more information.
+Please refer to the `RHEL 5 MySQL 5.5 migration guide`_ for more information.

 More Info